jumairamiller/English-Language-Parser/README.md

 - Prepositions
 - Adjectives

-We would then Define the rules that would serve as the grammar for the language so the example for the sentence would be:
+I would then Define the rules that would serve as the grammar for the language so the example for the sentence would be:

 ```prolog